 Unlike our skin, baking soda is highly alkaline.
 Applying a deodorant containing baking soda can change your skin's pH level, which can cause irritation, such as contact dermatitis.
 But it gets worse!
 Changing your skin's pH can strip it of its protective acid mantle (often referred to as natural oils) that protect it from bacteria, the bad kind.

 People with sensitive skin may also experience skin irritation from the fragrance ingredients found in deodorants and antiperspirants.

-Some people find that after a couple of weeks of using an aluminum-free deodorant they sweat less (or at least it becomes less noticeable).
+Some people find that after a couple of weeks of using an aluminum-free deodorant they actually sweat less (or at least it becomes less noticeable).
 Why?
-Possibly because once your body gets rid of all the aluminum in the sweat ducts, it cools you down with less effort.
+Possibly because, once your body gets rid of all the aluminum in the sweat ducts, it cools you down with less effort.